FrancisBanville/ms_interpreting_probabilities/README.md

 ## Box 1: A spatiotemporally explicit model of interactions

-Predicting local webs across time and space is a pivotal goal of network ecology (@Strydom2021Roadmapa).
-In a context of scarcity of interaction data (@Jordano2016Samplingb), ecologists must resort to predictive models for reconstructing networks at fine spatial and temporal scales.
+Predicting local webs across time and space is a pivotal goal of network ecology, especially given the scarcity of interaction data (@Strydom2021Roadmapa).
+Ecologists may resort to predictive models (e.g., generative Bayesian and machine learning models) to reconstruct networks at fine spatial and temporal scales with limited interaction data.
 For instance, real-time biomonitoring data coupled with appropriate numerical models (@Bohan2017Nextgenerationa) can be employed to reconstruct local ecological webs, opening avenues for in-depth studies on local ecosystem functioning and dynamics.
-Apart from their predictive applications, statistical models can also be crafted for descriptive purposes, elucidating key parameters of interest such as probabilities of interactions.
-In such instances, the parameter values themselves offer valuable ecological insights.
-Various types of models (e.g., Bayesian and machine learning models) have been used for both predictive and descriptive purposes in the realm of ecological interactions (@Strydom2021Roadmapa).
 The probabilistic representation of interactions acknowledges the inherent uncertainty in these models, typically expressed through probability distributions.
 We introduce and develop a simple generative mechanistic model for probabilistic local interactions that takes into consideration their spatiotemporal variability (i.e. a spatiotemporally explicit model of local interactions).
 It is essential to note that our model is not designed for regional interactions, which are scale-independent.
 Rather, it could prove valuable for predicting local interactions across time and space by generating new interaction data following parameter inference.

-As indicated by @eq:co-occur, the probability that two taxa $i$ and $j$ interact at a specific location $(x, y, z)$ is determined by the product of their probability of interaction given co-occurrence and their probability of co-occurrence.
+As indicated by @eq:co-occur, the probability that two taxa $i$ and $j$ interact at a specific location $(x, y, z)$ may be determined by the product of their probability of interaction given co-occurrence and their probability of co-occurrence.
 First, their co-occurrence probability can be calculated using their individual occurrence probabilities $P(X_i)$ and $P(X_j)$, along with the